 Most of the creatures, especially those in later areas, come without warning, and you will most likely not survive.
 The thrill of escape is exhilarating, especially when the locations for these beasts are altered every time you hibernate, so you don’t know what waits for you.
 Without instructions, you are left on your own to figure out how to make precision jumps, balance on steel rods jutting from concrete structures and even how to throw spears or rocks at your foes.
 You are given very basic hints by a helper worm that points you in the direction you should be heading.

 Too often in Rain World, death does not feel warranted, as the ruthless creatures make any attempt to advance truly punishing.
 I felt that many times that there was simply no way to avoid dying, which in turns sets you back in your progress to locate new areas to explore.
-There are thrilling moments in the game, but the poor design decisions in the game hamper any enjoyment.Note: The Rain World review is based on a digital PlayStation 4 copy of the game, provided by the publisher.
+There are thrilling moments in the game, but the poor design decisions in the game hamper any enjoyment.Note: Rain World was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.